zlatkomq/estimation-tool-chunker/README.md

 - `OCR_LANGUAGES`: List of language codes to use for optical character optimization.
   Default is `"es,en,fr,de,sv"`.
 See https://www.jaided.ai/easyocr/ for the list of all available languages.
+- `DO_CODE_ENRICHMENT`: Use a code enrichment model in the pipeline.
+Processes images of code to code.
+- `DO_FORMULA_ENRICHMENT`: Use a formula enrichment model in the pipeline.
+Converts formulas to LaTeX.
+- `DO_PICTURE_CLASSIFICATION`: Use a picture classification model in the pipelinese.
+Classifies the type of image into a category.
+- `DO_PICTURE_DESCRIPTION`: Use a picture description model in the pipeline.
+Uses a small multimodal model to describe images.